Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

 This third section is where you can determine the date, time and duration of your event(s).

-Use the date selector to adjust the date, time and duration as needed.
-If your event is a recurring series e.g. a class that takes place every Monday, you can select the checkbox - Is this a repeating event?
+Use the date selector to adjust the date, time, and duration.
+If your event is a recurring series, e.g. a class that takes place every Monday, you can select the checkbox - Is this a repeating event?

-This will open fields where you can select the frequency, day and duration of the repetition.
-Once you have completed these fields your series will automatically populate the schedule.
+This will open fields for you to select the frequency, day and duration of the repetition.
+Once you have completed these fields, your series will automatically populate the schedule.

-You may restrict when an event becomes visible on the schedule by clicking on the Hide events in the future? check box.
-After selecting this you can adjust how long the event will stay hidden and prevent customers from booking too far in advance.
+You may restrict when an event becomes visible on the schedule by selecting Hide events in the future? checkbox.
+After selecting this, you can adjust how long the event will stay hidden and prevent customers from booking too far in advance.